If you don't find your question in the list below, please e-mail your question to

 and 6 credits of Human Anatomy and Physiology.

 - When will I know if I am accepted?

-Interviews are scheduled for April and most offers are made by the end of May.
+Interviews are scheduled for April and most offers are made by the middle of May.

 - How many applications does the School receive each year?